Connecting to Vertica Database¶

 3. Different data writing options for a database destination in Centerprise

-In this use case, we’ll be connecting to a Vertica Database and integrate data from it in a dataflow.
+In this use case, we will be connecting to a Vertica Database and integrating data from it in a dataflow.

-We have Sales by Category data for a month, in a Database Table Source and we want to calculate the total amount of sales closed for each category.
+We have Sales by Category data stored in a Database Table Source and we want to calculate the total amount of sales closed for each category.

 To learn more about how a Database Table Source works in Astera Centerprise, click here.

-To know more about how the Aggregate Transformation works in Astera Centerprise, click here.
+To learn more about how the Aggregate transformation works in Astera Centerprise, click here.

 Next, we can write this data to a database table using the Database Table Destination in Astera Centerprise.